strata-mvc/strata/guidebook/1.0/digging-in/models/10-custom-post-type-queries.md

 menu_group: models
 ---

-Strata Models generate `Query` adapters that hold configuration data and can be chained or manipulated before triggering the query lookup.
+Strata Models generate `Strata\Model\CustomPostType\Query` adapters that hold configuration data and can be chained or manipulated before triggering the query lookup.

-Up to the moment when `fetch()` is called, you can manipulate the query parameters at no cost.
+Up to the moment when `fetch()` or any of the executing commands are called, you can manipulate the query parameters at no cost.

 It offers some of the advantages of a full-fledged ORM without bastardizing Wordpress's `WP_Query`.